K1 Fiance Visa Most Common Questions.

 Do K2 Children also have to file and pay for the nonimmigrant visa application?

 A….
-All K2 Children regardless of age are required to have nonimmigrant visa applications and the fees of $240.00 each.
+All K2 Children regardless of age are required to have nonimmigrant visa applications and the fees of $245.00 each. as of Oct 2014.

 K1 Fiancée's arrival to the U.S. Port of entry?